Liesl Ahlers: Career

 Apart from acting, Liesl has a Brown Belt in Martial Arts where she has trained in Korean fighting and Self Defense (Hapkido) under Master Vladimir Grachev.
 She began her journey after she auditioned for the lead role "Sawa" in the live-action adaptation of Kite but lost out to India Eisley due to the inability to do the film's stunts.
 She dreams to eventually star in an action film that will allow her to showcase her skills along with a sword fight.

 Liesl is also a designer, owner and founder of women's clothing "Call A Cab & Take It Slow".
 She is the founder of "The Squared Shirt Charity Project", established with an aim to empower children who live in poverty in South Africa.

 In addition to her acting and fashion designing, Liesl is also a singer and songwriter.
-She has sang her own songs like "With Stupid", "Blues Baby", and "Crimson" to name a few.
+She has sung her own songs like "With Stupid", "Blues Baby", and "Crimson" to name a few.
 Her songwriting credits include "The First Thing", performed by John Niel; "I See You" and "Home", performed by Lee Cole; and "Before", performed by Sarah Bird.
 "Home" was nominated for Bob Pest Song at the 2020 European Songwriting Awards in Frankfurt, Germany.
 "Before" received an honorable mention at Songdoor 2020.
 She plans to release her first album with the alias "LARS".